sunpy/sunpy/doc/source/guide/plotting.rst

     plt.show()

 This output of this example is equivalent to one in the previous section.
-The map.plot() command is equivalent to ax.plot(x,y) command which we introduced in section 3.
+The `sunpy.map.Map.plot` command is equivalent to the `~matplotlib.axes.Axes.imshow` command.
 Similar to that command it will create a figure for you if you haven't created on yourself.
 For advanced plotting you'll want to create it yourself. ::

     fig = plt.figure()
-    ax = plt.subplot(1,1,1)
+    ax = plt.subplot()

     smap.plot()
     plt.colorbar()